sami-alaloosi/web-sprint-challenge-intro-to-react/README.md

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React. js is an open-source JavaScript library that is used for building user interfaces specifically for single-page applications.
+It's used for handling the view layer for web and mobile apps.
+React also allows us to create reusable UI components.

+The main problem solved by react is the development of large applications that have temporal data changes.
+The data in such applications is not static so it changes over time.

 1. Describe component state.

+React components has a built-in state object.
+The state object is where you store property values that belongs to the component.
+When the state object changes, the component re-renders.

 1. Describe props.

+In a React component, props are variables passed to it by its parent component.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+"Side Effect" is not a react-specific term.
+It is a general concept about behaviours of functions.
+A function is said to have side effect if it trys to modify anything outside its body.
+By using   useEffect()

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.